mitmedialab/MediaMeter-Coder/README.md

 Running
 -------

-I code and test by running in the console (for good stack traces on errors):
+You can code and test by running in the console:

 ```
 > rails console